DATAMATH CALCULATOR MUSEUM

 This neat calculator does not look like a Texas Instruments product.
 But you'll notice easily that it is related to the P8F alias TXI-8644A calculator.
 An identical housing was used for the P8M alias TXI-8646A calculator, too.

 This calculator looks very unfamiliar compared to other Texas Instruments calculators.
-Notice the combined [-=] and [+=] keys not known from calculators sold by TI.
+Please notice the combined [-=] and [+=] keys not known from other pocket calculators sold by TI.

 Don't miss the rare TXI-8661A based on the Exactra 23 calculator and the electronic Wizard distributed by Western Auto.